 After all variables, constraints and costs have been added to the model, the optimization problem can be solved simply by calling the solve method.
-This method automatically selects and calls, depending on the problem type, one of the master solver interface functions from Section 4, namely qps_master, miqps_master, or nlps_master.
+This method automatically selects and calls, depending on the problem type, one of the master solver interface functions from Section 4, namely qps_master, miqps_master, nlps_master, or nleqs_master.
+Note, the nonlinear equation solver nleqs_master is chosen, rather than the NLP solver nlps_master if the problem is nonlinear, but has only equality constraints, with no costs or inequality constraints defined.